conjoon/conjoon.github.io/docs/introduction.md

 npm run stage
 ```

+Your site starts at `http://localhost:9001` with a production build of **conjoon**.

+Open `build/production/conjoon/desktop/resources/coon-js/conjoon.conf.json` and edit the packages' endpoints if you have a [backend](/docs/backends/overview) available.

 :::tip
 You have just installed the latest build available for **conjoon**.
 For instructions on how to build the project from scratch, check out the [**installation guide**](./installation).